puppetlabs/relay-workflows/azure-delete-unused-nics/README.md

    - **VALUE**: True if you don't want to perform actual WRITE operations

-4. **Warning:** If you run the workflow with the `dryRun` parameter set to `false`, virtual machines that are untagged will immediately be terminated.
+4. **Warning:** If you run the workflow with the `dryRun` parameter set to `false`, unused Network Interfaces will immediately be terminated.